-We will hold a special chapel on May 2 to welcome the 2013 graduates into the Alumni Association.
+We will hold a special chapel on Tuesday, April 29, to welcome the 2014 graduates into the Alumni Association.
 Gene Matlock, our Vice President for Advancement and Church Relations (which includes Alumni) will lead this chapel.
-We will explain to the graduates the role of the Alumni Association and give them a small gift to welcome them.
-With this graduating class the Alumni Association now numbers more than 6,000 people.
+We will explain to the graduates the role of the Alumni Association and give them a small gift to welcome them into the Association.
+The Faith Alumni Association now numbers more than 6,000 people.

-Friday, May 10, 2013—Announcement of Alumnus of the Year Awards
+Friday, May 19, 2014—Announcement of Alumnus of the Year Awards

 During Faith's graduation services we will announce this year's recipients of the Alumnus of the Year awards.
-This year's category is Christian Worker, and we will recognize a male and female Christian worker at that time.
+This year's category is layperson, and we will recognize a male and female lay layperson at that time.
 Selection will be by online voting.
-Send in your nominations by April 12.
+Send in your nominations by April 15.

-Wednesday, June 26, 2013—Faith Reception at the GARBC Conference
+Wednesday, June 25, 2014—Faith Reception at the GARBC Conference

-Join Faith alumni and friends at our annual reception following the Wednesday evening service of the GARBC Conference held in Dearborn, Michigan.
+Join Faith alumni and friends at our annual reception following the Wednesday evening service of the GARBC Conference held in St. Petersburg, Florida.
 This reception is a great time for connecting with fellow alumni and getting updated on what is happening at Faith.

 Mark your calendar now for this fall's Homecoming.
-This year's Homecoming will feature more activities for alumni, inlcuding a Rook and 3-on-3 basketball tournament.
+This year's Homecoming will feature a Rook and 3-on-3 basketball tournament.
 We will get more details to you in the summer.